bendory/fake-email/README.md

 ## Background and Notes

-After setting up this repo, I discovered [this prior art](https://github.com/azeemshaikh38/tensrflow/commits/main) which attributes commits to real GitHub users.
-The https://github.com/azeemshaikh38/tensrflow repo also typo squats on Tensorflow.
+After setting up this repo, I discovered some prior art:

+- https://github.com/azeemshaikh38/tensrflow/commits/main) attributes commits to real GitHub users and also typo squats on Tensorflow.
+- https://news.ycombinator.com/item?id=30503148 has a discussion from ~6m ago

 Note that at its root, this is an issue with `git`, not GitHub -- but GitHub could provide options to require signed commits and better enforcement of identity verification.
 At a minimum, if user A pushes commits to GitHub that are attributed to user B's